The Bankrate promise

 More tips for sellers

-Here are some more suggestions for sellers hoping to maximize their selling success:
+Here are a few more suggestions for homeowners hoping to maximize their selling success:

 - Real estate is very localized, so speak with an experienced real estate agent in your market who understands local sales trends.
-Agents can give you neighborhood-specific sales information to help you make the most strategic decision about when to list your home.
+Agents can give you neighborhood-specific information to help you make the most strategic decision about when to list your home.

 - Keep prep time in mind.
 Sellers should consider making key repairs and updates to their homes to maximize their return, but this can be a lengthy process.
-Even simple decluttering can be time-consuming, so plan accordingly and finish these projects before listing your home on the market.
+Even simple decluttering can be time-consuming, so plan accordingly and finish these projects before putting your home on the market.